 Core Eligibility Requirements

-- A minimum of a 2.5 cumulative GPA in their undergraduate study
+- Have a minimum of a 2.5 cumulative GPA in their undergraduate study

-- Junior or Senior status or higher (may apply and enroll in the academy in their Junior or Senior year)
+- Have Junior or Senior status or higher (may apply in their sophomore year and enroll in the academy in their Junior or Senior year)

 Upper Division Credits